Little Things in Local SEO You Might Be Missing

 Explore other review sites as these can be a gold mine for potential customers who frequent these sites before heading out to try a restaurant, order a product, etc. The best way to do this is to type in your keyword + location, and a bunch of sites will pop up on results.

 This also comes in handy for finding out where your competitors are listing themselves too and if they are also getting reviewed on such sites.
+At the end of the day, it’s best to also stay on top of your SEO practices, regardless of your SEO Hat.

 The Whole Local SEO Iceberg